HunterCollab/Android/README.md

 # FrontEnd

-HOW TO WORK ON THIS REPO:
+HOW TO WORK ON THIS REPO: (replace name with you name)

 First, clone the repo using the following command "git clone https://github.com/csci49900Gather/FrontEnd.git"